 Lenders want to see that you've made on-time rent payments or that you have solid assets while living rent-free, which can lessen any "payment shock" that can come with suddenly having a monthly mortgage payment.

-There are all kinds of rent and living scenarios.
-You may need bank records, canceled checks, a letter of explanation, and more to satisfy VA lenders.
+Since there are all kinds of rent and living scenarios, you may need bank records, canceled checks, a letter of explanation and more to satisfy VA lenders.

 Manual underwriting can make the loan process a bit more involved for military borrowers.
 But it also represents a safety net of sorts.